ubccr/ccrdocs/pages/hpc/jobs.md

     jobs.
 Then use the `srun` command to login to the allocated node.

-This example requests an interactive job using the `salloc` command on the general-compute partition for 1 node, a single process with 32 cores and 50GB of memory (specified in megabytes) for 1 hour.
+This example requests an interactive job using the `salloc` command on the general-compute partition for 1 node, a single process with 32 cores and 50GB of memory for 1 hour.
 Once the requested node is available, use the `srun` command as shown to login to the compute node:

 ```
 $ salloc \
    --partition=general-compute \
    --qos=general-compute \
-   --mem=50000 \
+   --mem=50G \
    --nodes=1 \
    --time=1:00:00 \
    --ntasks-per-node=1 \